flipbug/danielmilenkovic.ch/_posts/2021-09-13-deliberate-practice.md

 categories: blog
 ---

 I recently got very frustrated while drawing.
 The drawing is based on a mental image with the intention to turn it into a fully finished piece.
-So I've already set the expectations quite high and during the drawing process felt like I couldn't meet these expectations.
+So I've already set the expectations quite high, but during the drawing process I felt like I couldn't meet these expectations.
 This led to an endless cycle of making changes, being frustrated with these changes and making even more changes.
 In hindsight it is obvious that I was being too harsh with myself.

 I was attempting a drawing containing subjects I have never really drawn before.
 So why did I expect to get a perfect result on my first try?
 Of course every drawing has parts that I haven't really drawn before, but there is a difference in things that are new but similar or completely new.
 I guess after drawing for years everything gets kinda similar, since the basic shapes are all the same, but I am not there yet.